 Terpenes in cannabis plants entail quite a unique purpose that is yet to be proven.
 Some believe it saves the plant from severe climatic conditions and animals.

-Some research has also shown that terpenes found in cannabis along with tetrahydrocannabinol (THC), cannabidiol (CBD), and other cannabis compounds produce distinct effects among various strains in form of flavors, aroma, and color.
+Some research has also shown that terpenes found in cannabis along with tetrahydrocannabinol (THC), cannabidiol (CBD), and other cannabis compounds produce distinct effects among various strains in the form of flavors, aroma, and color.

 Therefore, if we trust this research, it would not be wrong to say that some of the most common terpenes are the key differentiator when it comes to identifying cannabis strains, despite similar or the same level of THC or CBD contents in them.

 Terpenes and their association with other cannabis compounds

 A plethora of research has been conducted to determine the vital reason that gives a ‘high’ or the intoxicating effect in cannabis and one of the research talks about the ‘entourage effects’.

 This effect talks about the role of various chemical compounds involved to provide a psychedelic and comforting experience in the plant where terpenes play a significant role.
 Terpenes alter the binding process between the CBD and brain receptors which then disseminate throughout the body, thus, affecting the high and feel of any particular strains.

 However, some studies have also advocated the fact that the presence of terpenes increases THC’s efficacy further.

 So, it would be right to say that terpenes, CBD, and THC, work in tandem to produce the effects.

 Cannabis Terpenes and their Effects on the human body